Pennsylvania

 Pennsylvania’s Scenic Byways

 Pennsylvania created its own byways program in 2001 with the approval of the Pennsylvania Department of Transportation (PennDOT).
 The program was created and is managed by the Program Management Committee within PennDOT.
-Pennsylvania boasts 22 scenic byways, four of which are FHWA national scenic byways.
-The program’s goal is to support local governments and economic development.
-However, the program also focuses on the protection and preservation of scenic land and education for tourists and residents in the communities along scenic byways.
+Pennsylvania boasts 24 scenic byways, four of which are FHWA national scenic byways.
+The program’s goal is to support local governments and economic development while also focusing on the protection of scenic land, the preservation of natural resources, and education for tourists and residents in communities along scenic byways.

 Byways Provide Access to Public Lands

-Pennsylvania byways provide access to the state’s most spectacular public lands, including 19 national parks, 121 state parks, 4 Wild and Scenic Rivers, 169 national historic landmarks, two World Heritage Sites, and 20 state forests.
+Pennsylvania byways provide access to the state’s most spectacular public lands, including 19 National Parks, 124 State Parks, 4 Wild and Scenic Rivers, 169 National Historic Landmarks, 2 World Heritage Sites, 20 State Forests, and 1 National Forest.

 About the National Scenic Byways Program